functional-art/functional-art.github.com/2016/cfp.md

 #### Demo proposals

-Demo proposal should describe a demonstration to be given at the FARM workshop and its context, connecting it with the themes of FARM.
+Demo proposals should describe a demonstration to be given at the FARM workshop and its context, connecting it with the themes of FARM.
 A demo could be in the form of a short (10-20 minute) tutorial, presentation of work-in-progress, an